Thanks for sharing your vote !

 Step 5: Now even if an autoplay video appears on any site it won’t autoplay, and it will allow you to specifically click or tap on its play.

-This will save you a lot of data and unnecessary videos that might only cause your concentration to hover and distraction to creep in.
+This will save you a lot of data and unnecessary videos that might only cause your concentration to hover and distractions to creep in.
 Although there isn’t an exact option available to Disable Autoplay Videos on Sites in Google Chrome, you can still work with alternatives.